llama-nl/VirtualSteering/README.md

 **wheel_sensitivity**: A factor that determines how much the wheel rotates in response to a drag gesture.
 (Default: 12, Range: 1 to 20)

-**wheel_return_speed**: A speed factor for how quickly the wheel returns to its center position when released.
+**wheel_return_speed**: A speed factor for how quickly the wheel returns to its normal rotation when released.
 A smaller value means a faster return.
 (Default: 0.2, Range: 0.1 to 1)

 ### Contributing
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.